 Energy Systems Electrical Engineering Technology

-- Solve technical problems typical of those encountered in the Energy Systems Engineering Technology discipline by using critical thinking skills, current technology, and principles of mathematics and applied science.
+- Solve technical problems typical of those encountered in the electrical engineering technology discipline by using critical thinking skills, current technology, and practical use of trade equipment.

-- Work and communicate effectively in multidisciplinary teams in both industrial and academic settings.
+- Work and communicate effectively in diverse teams in an industrial setting.

-- Utilize test equipment to troubleshoot, analyze, and repair electrical, electronic, and instrumentation related circuits.
+- Utilize test equipment to troubleshoot and analyze electrical, electronic, and instrumentation related circuits.

-- Apply a fundamental understanding of pressure, temperature, level, flow, position, and analytical measurement to install, calibrate, and troubleshoot process instrumentation.
+- Apply a fundamental understanding of pressure, temperature, level, and flow to install, calibrate, and troubleshoot process instrumentation.

 - Apply an in-depth knowledge of Variable Frequency Drives (VFD), motors, and generators to perform installation, troubleshooting, and maintenance related tasks.

 - Design, troubleshoot, and document circuits for complex motor controls and associated devices.